yupseth/quiz-single-page-app/README.md

 ### Challanges

 As a self-taught web developer, there was no scarcity of challenges throughout the development processes of this project.
-However, they concluded in a set of ==valuable knowledge aquisitions==:
+However, they concluded in a set of **_valuable knowledge aquisitions_**:

 #### JavaScript: